section-engineering-education/engineering-education/content/articles/creating-simple-visual-augmented-reality-application-in-android/index.md

 ### configuring android studio
 To create an augmented reality application you should have android studio 3.1 and above.
 Now open your Android Studio, create a new project, and here you give a name to your app, Set language to Java, minimum API level should be at least  API 24: Android 7.0.
 Now you have completed the first part of configuring the IDE to create an AR app.

 The next step is you download the plugin necessary for supporting Augmented Reality by importing 3D models and viewing them.
-To do this (in Android Studio IDE) go to settings then to plugins and search for Google  Sceneform tools and install it and restart your android studio.
+To do this go to settings(in Android Studio IDE) then to plugins and search for Google  Sceneform tools and install it and restart your android studio.

 You should have some 3D models.
 You can download 3D objects from [here](https://drive.google.com/folderview?id=1Ls6fzMiFTx8_uE7A6or_l6YnouJIFSsc)